 About Us

-In 2008, just before competing in the first season of “The Voice television show, Nakia Reynoso created a private Facebook Group for musicians in Central Texas to connect, find gigs, trade gear, and access information.
+In 2008, just before competing in the first season of the television show “The Voice,” Nakia Reynoso created a private Facebook Group for musicians in Central Texas to connect, find gigs, trade gear, and access information.

 As membership grew, so did the need for advocacy.

 By 2019, the network had grown significantly, so Nakia gathered a small group of working musicians to formalize the next steps.
-Soon after, the Austin Texas Musicians™ 501(c)3 organization was formed to provide advocacy, education, and economic development aimed at supporting local musicians and community growth.
+Soon after, the Austin Texas Musicians™ 501(c) (3) organization was formed to provide advocacy, education, and economic development to support local musicians and community growth.

 Today, through the combined efforts and resources of its members, Austin Texas Musicians is committed to elevating industry conditions and empowering professional musicians to lend their voice for change.